Alaska Bear Viewing Tours

 Increase your chances by hiring a professional guide.
 These experts know the prime spots to find bears.

-Book your bear-viewing adventure with one of our recommended guide companies below, or consider staying in a bear-viewing lodge.
-A typical day of bear viewing in a lodge includes a short hike to the viewing location, hours of photographing bears, then a return to the lodge for a gourmet home-cooked meal and cozy accommodations.
+Book your bear-viewing adventure with one of our recommended guide companies below.
+A typical day of bear viewing includes a flight, a short hike to the viewing location, hours of photographing bears, then a return flight.

 Bear Viewing Map and FAQs